Why Does My Cat Follow Me Into the Bathroom?

 You’ll probably never fully understand why your cat insists on following you into the bathroom.
 It could be because they hate being away from you, or perhaps they hate that you have access to a part of the house they don’t.
 It could be your kitty is simply curious.
 Or it’s plain old cat stubbornness.
 After all, who hasn’t had their cat meow to be let out, only to have them whine to come back inside a moment later?

 Whatever the reason, appreciate that your cat follows you into the bathroom to spend time with you.
 While it can seem annoying at times, your kitty probably associates the bathroom as a positive space.
 Sitting on your lap while you’re on the toilet means nonstop caresses.
 Bath time means playing with bubbles and water.
-And sitting by the sink while you freshen up means they get to be near their favorite human!
+And sitting by the sink while you freshen up means they get to be near their favourite human!